AplicatieVanzariInchiriereImobile/AplicatieBackend/README.md

-To run this project, run the command python ./serverSide/app.py Open [http://localhost:5000] to view the application running.
+To run this project, enter virtual environment in terminal run the command python ./serverSide/app.py Open [http://localhost:5000] to view the application running.

 This app uses sqlite to store data about users, sold buildings and appointments for the users who want to see a building.
 Only one user at a time can have an appointment for a building at a specific hour.